 The final step is finding a format for your metaphorical.
-A natural (and unthinking) choice is the standard form for a simile, like the above.
+A natural (and unthinking) choice is the standard form for a simile, such as the above (using like.
 And occasionally that's the best choice.

 She wears her disdain the way other women wear perfume.

-Wears is a lexaphor, which I will talk about, and "like" has disappeared.
-So that's a different format, and an important one to use, and I think better for this metaphorical.
+Wears is a lexaphor.
+That's a different format, and an important one to use, and I think better for this metaphorical.

 But the author chose the amazing:

 I could feel her as she stepped closer, a mixture of perfume and disdain that fell around me like ashes.
 (Hart, The King of Lies)